web-codegrammer/Suse-cloud-Native-Fondation-Course-prerequisites/README.md

-# SUSE Cloud Native Foundations Scholarship Courese Prerequisites
+# SUSE Cloud Native Foundation Scholarship Courese Prerequisites

 This is a list with the requirements for the SUSE Cloud Native Foundations Scholarship.
 It also has links to resources if you need to prepare for the course.